Is Your Credit Card Interest Rate Better Than Average?

 How do credit card interest rates work?

 Most people think about houses and cars having fixed rates, and credit cards having a variable interest rate.
 But in fact, credit cards might have either one.
 A variable rate changes with an indexed interest rate, such as the Prime Rate published in The Wall Street Journal.
 In contrast, fixed rates are not tied to an index.
 That doesn’t mean they can’t change though.
 Credit card companies can still increase the rates on a fixed card; they just have to provide written notice ahead of time.
 Some credit cards have a fixed APR, but only for a defined period of time.
 For example, an introductory rate may offer a fixed low APR for a set period.
 Once the term is up, the APR reverts back to a variable rate.
-A great source of information is your cardholder agreement.
-This valuable document discloses when and how your APR can change.
+Your cardholder agreement should disclose when and how your APR can change.

 How can I compare credit card interest rates?

-Before selecting a new card, it might be helpful to compare rates.
+If you don’t typically carry a balance, you can be less concerned with comparing credit card interest rates.
+Rewards and other fees might be more important considerations than your interest rates.
 For example, cash back rewards drive down your overall cost, allowing you to receive money back for using your card.
 Other money saving benefits, like supplemental travel insurance and discount marketplaces, are also helpful when comparing cards.
 And let’s not forget the annual fee.
 After all, nobody is thrilled to pay an extra $50, $75 or more annually.
 So read over the terms of your cardholder agreement carefully, which discloses all fees, including fees for late payments, foreign transactions, over limits, balance transfers and more.
-Understanding the types of APRs you could face, when they apply and what to watch out for is no easy task.